mendix/docs/content/developerportal/deploy/modifying-mendix-sso.md

 We recommend that you do not modify the version of MendixSSO which is in the App Store modules section of your project.
 In future, you may wish to import a newer version of the module and this will overwrite any changes you make.
 {{% /alert %}}

-The MendixSSO module is written so that you can make a complete copy of the module and use this as the basis of a new administration module.
+The MendixSSO module is written so that you can create a user entity in another module and use this entity to store the user information and as the basis of a new administration module.

 #### 2.2.1 Copying the Mendix SSO Module{#copying}